Commonwealth government support

 Many of SATAC's participating institutions provide a range of scholarships and grants to assist students financially.
 Further information is available from their respective websites.

 TAFE SA provides a range of scholarships and grants to eligible students to help with the costs of study.
-For more information visit TAFE SA's scholarships and grants website.

 Charles Darwin University